SAM2904/appointment-booking-backend/README.md

 2. /api/admin/working-hours/store - POST - Save the Working hours based on weekday.

 **Client API**
-1. /api/availability - GET - User can check the available timeslots for the specific date(Date cannot be the past date).
+1. /api/availability - GET - User can check the available timeslots for the given date and service based on working hours and existing bookings.(Date cannot be the past date).
 2. /api/bookings - POST - User can do the booking only for future dates and for the today date but for the future time only not the past time.

-**Rules:**
+## Business Rules
-1. When user booking the appointment, Bookings time slot must match the available timeslot.
+1. When user booking the appointment, booking time must exactly match an available time slot.
-2. When admin store the working time rules, it must not be overlap the previous timeslots he stored in the system.
+2. When admin store the working time rules, it must not be overlap the previous timeslots he stored in the system for the same weekday.
-3. Business logic for get the time slot availability is managed by the single Service class file to both availability and bookings api method logic.
+3. Business logic for get the time slot availability is managed by the single Service class file to both availability and bookings api method logic to reused across APIs.

 **Improvements**
-1. I will be add Admin authentication
+1. Add admin authentication.
-2. Add Toggle API for Working hours slot table for Admin so he can Enable/Disable the timeslot.
+2. Add enable/disable toggle for working hour rules for Admin so he can Enable/Disable the timeslot.
-3. Add Toggle API for Enable/Disable the services he added in the system.
+3. Add Toggle API for Enable/Disable the services he(admin) added in the system.
 4. Send respective email to the user for his booking confirmation using queue jobs.
 5. Make API for user/admin both to cancel the appointment.
-6. Make indexes in db columns
+6. Make indexes in db columns for better performance and faster the queries.

 ## File Structure
 appointment-booking-backend/